-Amnesty International is concerned that Menahem Hefetz has been imprisoned for his conscientiously-held beliefs and as such is a prisoner of conscience.
-The organization is calling for his immediate and unconditional release.
+Amnesty International is concerned that Noam Cohen, Barak Adorian and Yaron Zellig have been imprisoned for their conscientiously-held beliefs and as such are prisoners of conscience.
+The organization is calling for their immediate and unconditional release.

-Amnesty International is also calling on the Israeli authorities to review their legislation on military conscription, with a view to recognizing and protecting the right to conscientious objection and to providing an alternative, non-punitive, civilian service.
+Annesty International is also calling on the Israeli authorities to review their legislation on military conscription, with a view to recognizing and protecting the right to conscientious objection and to providing an alternative, non-punitive, civilian service.